Passwordless SSH access

 It should be in the form:

-ssh-rsa <REALLY LONG STRING OF RANDOM CHARACTERS> eben@pi
+ssh-rsa <REALLY LONG STRING OF RANDOM CHARACTERS> user@host

 Copy your public key to your Raspberry Pi

-authorized_keys file on the Pi, sending it over SSH:
+authorized_keys file on the Raspberry Pi by sending it over SSH:

-Note that this time you will have to authenticate with your password.
+Note that for this step you will need to authenticate with your password.

 ssh <USER>@<IP-ADDRESS> and you should connect without a password prompt.